SabihaKmohammed/Selenium-testNG-Java-project/README.md

 **Overview**
 This project is a Java-based automation framework utilizing Selenium WebDriver, TestNG, and Log4j to automate testing of web applications.
 Url: https://demoqa.com/
-Conitains code for automating the form and have used the asssertions to vealiute **Features**
+Conitains code for automating the form and have used the TestNG asssertions.
+**Features**
 Java: Utilizes the Java programming language for its flexibility and compatibility.
 Selenium WebDriver: Employs Selenium WebDriver for automating interactions with web browsers.